boazbk/tcs/lec_06a_universality.md

 ### Example

 Here is a program that computes the function $PALINDROME:\{0,1\}^* \rightarrow \{0,1\}$ that outputs $1$ on $x$ if and only if $x_i = x_{|x|-i}$ for every $i\in \{0,\ldots, |x|-1\}$.
-This program uses NAND<< with the syntactic sugar we described before, but as discussed above, we can transform it into a NAND++ program.
+This program uses NAND<< with the syntactic sugar we described before, but as discussed above, we can transform it into a NAND-TM program.

 ```python
 // A sample NAND<< program that computes the language of palindromes